Aontú: Economics

 The party holds left-wing views on economics and climate change.
 According to Eoin O'Malley, the party shares the economic positions of Sinn Féin, and places focus on economic justice.
 Aontú also strongly supports economic welfare.
 As of early 2020, the party's published policies included proposals for a united Ireland, a referendum on a "right to collective bargaining and trade union membership", an end to zero hours contracts, and increased state spending on public housing.
 Aontú also proposes reforming the Irish healthcare system into a state-paid one, where the state will cover the operations, treatments and consultations received by Irish patients.
 Their site states Ireland should model itself on the "best practice in Scandinavian countries".
 Tóibín stressed the importance of economic issues, stating that one "cannot be a left-wing political party and allow for your communities to slide into poverty and sit by idly by".

 In their 2021 budget submission, the party called on changes to the state pension scheme, reducing Leap Card fares and increasing the Banking Levy.
 Aontú supports the building of a "new international city" in a different part of the country from Dublin.
 The party also adheres to protectionism and opposes trade deals such as the EU–Mercosur Association Agreement.
 It also offers to address housing shortage by taking the power to build social homes to public service, limiting the power of corporations in the housing industry and cracking down on "vulture funds".
 Aontú also proposes linking pensions to the rate of inflation, and extending tax credit increases for workers to pensioners as well.
 It advocates a reformed social insurance model that would ensure a right to decent income during retirement and prevent workers from losing pension rights because of changing market conditions.
 The party also proposes reinstating the occupational supplementary pension for workers such as the Defence Forces members.

 Irish republicanism

 While Aontú was founded in a split from Sinn Féin, Aontú members and elected representatives come from different political backgrounds: two councillors were former members of the Social Democratic and Labour Party, one councillor was a former member of Fianna Fáil, and two other councillors never held political office prior to joining Aontú.
 The party retains the ideology of Irish republicanism, and related policies; for example, Aontú maintains a policy of abstentionism, which means that while it runs candidates in Northern Ireland in British general elections, should an Aontú candidate be elected, they would not take up their seat in the British parliament.
+Political scientist Jack Armstrong described Aontú as radical nationalist.